-An historical glimpse of Utah Lake
+Take an historical glimpse of Utah Lake by clicking onward.

 The 90-foot "Sho-Boat" was built in 1932 by Hewitt Strong and Elmer Smith.
 For more than a decade the boat made regularly scheduled weekend trips to Bird Island on Utah Lake.
 A ride on the Sho-Boat was considered a luxury cruise during the Great Depression.